Haeryz/twitter-automation-ai/README.md

 ### 5. Configure Global Settings (`config/settings.json`)

+**Note:** This file is created from `config/settings.json.template` by the setup script.

 This file contains global configurations for the application.

+**⚠️ SECURITY WARNING:** This file contains API keys and should NEVER be committed to Git.
+It's already listed in `.gitignore`.

 *   **Key Sections:**
     *   `api_keys`: Store API keys for LLM services (e.g., `openai_api_key`, `gemini_api_key`).